afifalfiano/scullyblog/blog/my-journey-from-it-support-to-development-team.md

 ---
-title: My Journey to Devopment
+title: From Support to Dev
 description: My Journey from IT Support to Development Team
 published: true
 slugs: